Hugo Steiner

 Hugo Steiner is a Swiss citizen who graduated from the University of Zurich as a physician specialising in endocrinology.
 He worked for several years as the leader of a research group in experimental endocrinology for Hoffmann-La Roche Ltd in Basel, Switzerland.
 He has also done research work in Sweden, Italy, France and Germany.
-In 1965, Dr. Steiner served as team leader of an International Red Cross mission in North Yemen.
+In 1965, Steiner served as team leader of an International Red Cross mission in North Yemen.
 From 1976 to 1998 he had a private medical practice, specialising in endocrinology and diabetes, in Basel.

-Between 1991 and 2002, Dr. Steiner and his wife spent a month each year in Borneo, visiting the Malaysian states of Sabah and Sarawak.
-In 2002, Dr. Steiner published the book Borneo: Its Highlands and Lowlands with their Pitcher Plants.
+Between 1991 and 2002, Steiner and his wife spent a month each year in Borneo, visiting the Malaysian states of Sabah and Sarawak.
+In 2002, Steiner published the book Borneo: Its Highlands and Lowlands with their Pitcher Plants.
 They also made frequent visits to Morocco and Tunisia, which resulted in a book on Roman cities in Northern Africa and another about the Roman capital of Volubilis in central Morocco.